-A decision tree is provided to help you determine which type of study may be most suitable to your information needs and resources
+A decision tree is provided to help you determine which type of study is most suitable to your information needs and resources.
+Note that if you plan to conduct an on-site spending survey, you would not necessarily require a minimum of 200 completed surveys with randomly selected tourists.

-See Section III-B.10-a, b, pages 32, 33 for a discussion of survey sample size minimums.
+\See Section III-B for a discussion of survey sample size minimums.